|||

 Conflict

-A Conflict is made-up of Rounds and Turns.
-A Round is a collection of Turns, every character gets 1 Turn per Round.
-A new Round is started after each character has completed their Turn.
-Each Character gets one Action per Turn.
+A Clash is made-up of multiple characters and thus requires Rounds and Actions.
+A Round is a collection of Actions, every character gets one Action per Round.
+A new Round is started after each character has completed their Action.

 Rounds